 -

 Tom Plaut '52, has been bridging cultural barriers to rural healthcare delivery since the 1980s.
 At that point, he was a professor at Mars Hill University in the mountains of North Carolina, an economically disadvantaged area with poor health outcomes.
-Many residents were not receiving health care.
-Working with the Mountain Area Health Education Center (MAHEC), Tom and his colleagues conducted 40 focus groups with residents, teachers, social and medical services providers.

 Read More